Univa/rumcake/docs/src/content/docs/features/feature-storage.md

 - `via`/`vial` (to store dynamic keymaps)

 Please see their respective docs on how to enable storage usage for those features.

-### Storage space considerations

-The amount of space you want to allocate for storage highly depends on what features your keyboard uses.

-Under the hood, TicKV is used as the file system to store data.
-For more information, see their [spec document](https://github.com/tock/tock/blob/master/libraries/tickv/SPEC.md).
-You may want to consider allocating multiple pages to improve the longevity of your flash (even if you may not necessarily need all the space).
+Generally, any features that are capable of storing data to a storage peripheral will need to explicitly specify `use_storage` in the `#[keyboard]` macro invocation.

+If your `#[keyboard]` macro invocation does not specify `use_storage` anywhere, you do not need to set up a storage driver.

-### Required code to use MCU flash for storage
+## Required code to use MCU flash for storage

 Continue with the following instructions **if you want to use the existing flash space on your selected MCU for storage**.